-Subsoil drainage shall be 90mm slotted PVC pipes laid within the drainage layer, with a minimum of 50mm cover.
+Subsoil drainage shall be 90mm slotted PVC pipes laid within the drainage layer, with a minimum of 50 mm. cover.
 The layout of the subsoil drainage shall be in accordance with the drawings.

-Roding points shall be installed at the end of each subsoil drain and be brought to the top of the ponded water depth (generally 150mm) to allow for future cleaning.
+Roding points shall be installed at the end of each subsoil drain and be brought to the top of the ponded waterdepth (generally 280 mm) to allow for future cleaning.